dentarg/auth0-blog/_posts/2016-10-12-five-things-you-can-do-with-yarn.markdown

 ---

-**TL;DR:** There are several package managers in the Javascript land: **npm**, **bower**, **component**, **volo**.
-As of this writing, the most popular package manager in the JavaScript Land is **npm**.
+**TL;DR:** There are several package managers in the JavaScript land: **npm**, **bower**, **component**, **volo**.
+As of this writing, the most popular package manager in the JavaScript land is **npm**.
 The npm client provides access to hundreds of thousands of code libraries in the npm registry.
-Just recently, facebook launched a new package manager for Javascript called **Yarn** which claims to be faster, more reliable and secure than the already existing npm client.
+Just recently, facebook launched a new package manager for JavaScript called **Yarn** which claims to be faster, more reliable and secure than the already existing npm client.
 In this article, you will learn how five things you can do with Yarn.

 ---

-**Yarn** is a new package manager for Javascript created by facebook.
-It offers a fast, highly reliable and secure dependency management for developers using Javascript in their apps.
+**Yarn** is a new package manager for JavaScript created by facebook.
+It offers a fast, highly reliable and secure dependency management for developers using JavaScript in their apps.
 Here are five things you can do with Yarn.

 ## 1. Work Offline